-Keith Skempton provides consultancy and advice for design and management organisations, building contractors and developers specifically, but not exclusively, in the defence and security sector, interacting with the MOD and Armed Forces as well as defence manufacturers.
+Keith Skempton provides consultancy and advice for design and management organisations, building contractors and developers primarily, but not exclusively, in the defence and security sector.

-Advice is aimed at identifying procurement opportunities and bringing together the team that can win the contract.
+Advice is aimed at identifying procurement opportunities and bringing together the team that can win the contract or co-ordinating the elements of the overall project.

 Target projects tend to be for the development of facilities or for the development of real estate for disposal, in both cases requiring design for best value.

-The Front Line Commands (FLCs: RN, Army, RAF, Joint Force Command) will now take responsibility for their own infrastructure.
-The Defence Infrastructure Organisation (DIO) will act as their "agent".
-The FLCs will need to justify their requirements to the DIO.
+Although the Front Line Commands (FLCs: RN, Army, RAF, Joint Force Command) now have responsibility for their own infrastructure.
+The Defence Infrastructure Organisation (DIO) act as their "agent".
+The FLCs are required to justify their requirements to the DIO.